-◆ If voting by mail, please fold and detach card at perforation before mailing. ◆ KVH INDUSTRIES, INC. THIS BLUE PROXY CARD IS ONLY VALID WHEN SIGNED AND DATED BLUE PROXY CARD Please mark your vote as indicated in this example: X Our Board of Directors recommends you vote "FOR" the nominees in Proposal 1.
-Our Board of Directors recommends you vote "FOR" Proposals 2 and 3.
-To elect two nominees as Class I directors for a three-year term expiring in 2024 To approve, on an advisory (non-binding) basis, the compensation of our named executive officers Nominees: (1) Cielo Hernandez FOR AGAINST ABSTAIN 3.
-FOR To ratify the appointmen registered public account ABSTAIN LLP as our independent (2) Cathy-Ann Martine-Dolecki FOR ☐ AGAINST ☐ ABSTAIN Stockholder Signature (Title) Date IN Sig ning as an attorney, executor, ad title as such.
-Joint owners should ctly as your name(s) app Iministrator, trustee, guard I each sign personally.
-All Date pear(s) on this proxy card.
-When stan or other fiduciary, please give holders must sign, if a corporation le, by authorized officer or person.
+• If voting by mail, pleas e fold and de etac h card at perforation befo ore mailing. 🔸 KVH INDUSTRIES, INC. THISB VALID WHEN SIGNED BLUE PROXY CARD Our Board of Directors reco the nominees in Proposal 1. mmends , 0 ur Board of Directors re te "FOR" Proposals 2 To elect two nominees as Class I directors for a three-year term expiring in 2024 2.
+To approve, on an advisory (non-binding) basis, the compensation of our named executive officers FOR ALL WITHHOLD ALL FOR ALL EXCEPT ☐ FOR ☐ AGAINST ☐ ABSTAIN Nominees: (1) Cielo Hernandez 3.
+To ratify the appointment registered public accounting LLP as our independent (2) Cathy-Ann Martine- Dolecki individ Except To withhold authority to vote for any individual nominee(s), mark "For All Except" and write the number(s) of the nominees in the space below. ☐ FOR ☐ AGAINST ☐ ABSTAIN S lockholder Signature (Title) Date IN sig ockholder Signature, if jointi STRUCTIONS: Please sign exact pring as an attorney, executor, adn little as such.
+Joint owners should partnership, please sign in full corp ly as your name(s) appea ninistrator, trustee, guardia each sign personally.
+All ho n or other fiduciary, please give olders must sign.
+If a corporation